 Staff may know about agile in theory but need additional support to make this transition.
 An innovation consultant can create a plan to upskill teams, removing the roadblocks to transformation.

-Benefits of Working with an Innovation Consultant
+Capabilities of an Innovation Consultant - The Benefits

 Innovation consultants can provide substantial value to your business, as documented by what they do.
 The role they can play serves up a host of benefits as well, including: